-This lovely girl enjoys being with her people inside with them and is well suited to the work-at-home lifestyle.
-Although she uses dog doors to enter the house from the yard, she does not use them to go outside (lol) and needs her person to take her out periodically and at the beginning and end of the day.
-Bonus - she is overall house clean and well-mannered indoors, and her foster family has been able to leave her with access to part of the house unsupervised.
-If she does need to use the facilities, she signals by walking in circles or, on a walk, pulling to the lefthand curb.
+This lovely girl enjoys being inside and is well suited to the work-at-home lifestyle.
+She uses dog doors to enter the house from the yard, and is learning to use them to go outside.
+Because she doesn't want to miss out on anything going on indoors, she needs her person to periodically take her out to relieve.
+She is overall house clean and well-mannered indoors, and her foster family is able to leave her with access to the house unsupervised.
+If she does need to go out, she walks in circles to signal.

-She gets along well with a well-behaved older male shepherd in her foster home, and has managed OK in a group walk with other shepherds.
-She has also stayed the weekend with another volunteer and his older male shepherd foster dog.
-Since she can be grumbly around puppies or animated, unpredictable dogs, she would do well with people that are able to help her redirect quickly and give her a verbal correction or quick tug on the leash when she alert barks at meeting some people, some animals, and observing unusual things in her environment (Masks, anyone?
-Bike helmets.).
-She had limited experience with cats and children in her initial foster home, but did live with caged birds and goats.
+She gets along with a well-behaved older male shepherd in her foster home and at another volunteer's home.
+She can manage to walk well in a group of shepherds, and can also be grumbly around puppies and animated, unpredictable dogs.
+A small verbal correction or slight tug on the leash helps her settle if she alert barks when meeting new people, new animals, and unusual things in her environment.
+(She has had limited experience with cats and children in her initial foster home, and lived with caged birds and goats at one time.)

 This is a Level 2 Dog.